Laurel Braitman

-Biography
+Education

 Braitman was born and raised on a citrus farm near Ventura in southern California.
 She majored in Biology and Writing at Cornell University, where she was a member of the Quill and Dagger society and graduated summa cum laude.
 She worked as an intern in the Weekend Edition Saturday program at NPR.
 She received a John S. Hennessey scholarship to pursue graduate studies at the Massachusetts Institute of Technology, wherein 2013, she received her Ph.D. in the history and anthropology of science.
 Braitman lives in San Francisco, California.

+Career

 She is the author of Animal Madness: How Anxious Dogs, Compulsive Parrots, and Elephants in Recovery Help Us Understand Ourselves, which was published in October 2015.
 In the book, Braitman shows through a wealth of research that nonhuman animals are startlingly similar to us in how they are affected by mental illness, and in what methods best help them recover.